sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 which will be the reverse of what you would get if you were calculating the confidence interval for the difference “(mean 2) minus (mean 1)”.

-Okay, that is pretty straightforward when you think about it, but now consider our *t*-test comparing Anastasia’s class to Bernadette’s class.
+That is pretty straightforward when you think about it, but now consider our *t*-test comparing Anastasia’s class to Bernadette’s class.
 Which one should we call “mean 1” and which one should we call “mean 2”.
 It is arbitrary.
 However, you really do need to designate one of them as “mean 1” and the other one as “mean 2”.
 Not surprisingly, the way that jamovi handles this is also pretty arbitrary.
-In earlier versions of the book I used to try to explain it, but after a while I gave up, because it is not really all that important and to be honest I can never remember myself.
 Whenever I get a significant *t*-test result, and I want to figure out which mean is the larger one, I do not try to figure it out by looking at the *t*-statistic.
-Why would I bother doing that?
-It is foolish.
 It’s easier just to look at the actual group means since the jamovi output actually shows them!

 Here is the important thing.
 Because it really does not matter what jamovi shows you, I usually try to *report* the *t*-statistic in such a way that the numbers match up with the text.
 Suppose that what I want to write in my report is “Anastasia’s class had higher grades than Bernadette’s class”.
 The phrasing here implies that Anastasia’s group comes first, so it makes sense to report the *t*-statistic as if Anastasia’s class corresponded to group 1.
-If so, I would write
+If so, I would write:

    Anastasia’s class had higher grades than Bernadette’s class:
    *t*\(31) = 2.1, *p* = 0.04.

-(I would not actually underline the word “higher” in real life, I am just doing it to emphasise the point that “higher” corresponds to positive *t*-values).
 On the other hand, suppose the phrasing I wanted to use has Bernadette’s class listed first.
 If so, it makes more sense to treat her class as group 1, and if so, the write up looks like this:

    Bernadette’s class had lower grades than Anastasia’s class:
    *t*\(31) = -2.1, *p* = 0.04.

 Because I am talking about one group having “lower” scores this time around, it is more sensible to use the negative form of the *t*-statistic.
 It just makes it read more cleanly.

 One last thing: please note that you *can not* do this for other types of test statistics.
 It works for *t*-tests, but it would not be meaningful for χ²-tests, *F*-tests or indeed for most of the tests I talk about in this book.
 So do not over-generalise this advice!
 I am really just talking about *t*-tests here and nothing else!

 .. _assumptions_student_t_test: